-Indeed, in Eastern Africa people live, act, and associate on the level of smaller neighborhood communities i.e., rural villages, or urban estate communities.
+Indeed, in Eastern Africa people live, act, and associate on the level of smaller neighbourhood communities i.e., rural villages, or urban estate communities.
 These integral community settings provide unlimited options for the Church in Eastern Africa to insert her life and work into the daily occurrences of the People of God.
 The first goal of the AMECEA Pastoral Strategic Plan 2014 - 2024 was to promote new and deeper evangelization.
 The experience in the formation and training of SCCs and parish leaders discussed in this case study is anchored on training personnel to run SCCs."
 This is the first strategy of the number one objective "to revitalize and utilize SCCs as models of evangelization at the grassroots" detailed in the AMECEA Strategic Plan.

 Thus, to actualize the strategy to train the lay faithful to effectively manage and facilitate their SCCs, content influenced by the local contexts of the SCCs in the specific parishes in the Archdiocese of Kisumu in Western Kenya was prepared.
 In the last quarter of 2021 and early 2022, three parishes took part in the training and formation of the SCCs members and parish leaders.
+NB.
+The actual names of the parishes and the clergy involved have been replaced with pseudonyms to ensure the privacy of their specific identities.